Looking for a better way to communicate? A new language model?

-Moving from control to cooperation takes a willingness to create a stronger relationships with your kids rather than a reliance on demands and punitive consequences which only serves to ensure that they eventually STOP listening to you or become passive (and likely to express their anger in hidden ways).
+Moving from control to cooperation takes a willingness to create stronger relationships with your kids rather than relying on demands and punitive consequences which only serves to ensure that they eventually STOP listening to you or become passive (and likely to express their anger in hidden ways).

 Can you move from: